jacobbisaacson-zz/doggy-dog-world-backend/jacobREADME.md

 2. flash messages
 3. user needs to see their username in the header next to logout
 4. would love to get MAP container (if possible)
+5. make user profile card look better
+6. make the modals for showing the park look better (GET COLORS IN THERE REFERRING TO THE MATCH WITH THEIR USER SETTINGS)